augchan42/augchan42.github.io/_posts/2025-03-27-Getting up to speed with Cosmos and Stargaze.md

 gh repo clone CosmWasm/cw-plus
 ```

-I used the cw1_whitelist contract:
+I used the `cw1_whitelist` contract:

 ```bash
 cd contracts/cw1-whitelist && cargo wasm
 ```

-If any issues, do `cargo clean`/`cargo update`/`cargo wasm` in that order.
+If you encounter any issues, try running `cargo clean`, then `cargo update`, and finally `cargo wasm`.

-Before attempting to upload or instantiate a contract, I made sure it passed the compatibility check:
+Before uploading or instantiating a contract, I verified it with the compatibility check:

 ```bash
 cosmwasm-check ../../target/wasm32-unknown-unknown/release/cw1_whitelist.wasm